Anastasija Ročāne

-Anastasija Ročāne (born 7 June 1992) is a Latvian footballer who plays as a defender for Asteras Tripolis in the Greek A Division and the Latvia women's national team.
+Anastasija Ročāne (born 7 June 1992) is a Latvian footballer who plays as a defender for Pyrgos AFC in the Greek A Division and the Latvia women's national team.

 Career

 Ročāne has been capped for the Latvia national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.

 Anastasija Ročāne is the first player in the history of the Latvia women's national football team to reach 100 international appearances.

 She made her debut for the national team on 13 February 2011 in a match against Estonia, which ended in a 0–5 defeat.
 Ročāne earned her 100th cap on 8 April 2025, also in a match against Estonia, which ended in a 1–1 draw.